 The Great Work is the process of transmuting a faith-based worldview into one that is in accordance with the actual nature of reality.
-Of course, the one thing is God, but important to note is that, while Hermes has told us all things are of God, he also said that each individual has been differentiated as a unique aspect of God.
+Of course, the one thing is God in the form of expressed organizing principles, purpose and understanding.
+It is important to note that, while Hermes has told us all things are of God, he also said that each individual has been differentiated as a unique aspect of God.
 This echoes the concept of life as a fractal in which God is the top fractal.

-Who we are, is not who we think we are.7 I have discussed this concept in other issues of this column.
-As the Life Field diagram shows, the attention complex is an unconscious part of our mind.
-We become consciously aware of the results of the processes represented by the Perceptual Loop.
-What we become consciously aware of is based on our worldview.8,9
+Who we are, is not who we think we are.(7) As the Functional Areas of a Life Field Diagram shows, the Attention Complex is a mostly unconscious part of our mind.
+We become consciously aware of the output of the Perceptual Loop.
+And so, what we become consciously aware of is based on our worldview.(8), (9)

 The importance of unconscious perception is that we use the same mechanisms that organize cell formation to develop an objective image of our physical world.
-This is an emerging realization of mainstream science8 and you can expect to hear a lot more about this in the future.
-The Life Field diagram illustrates unconscious filtering of conscious perception.
+This is an emerging realization of mainstream science(8) and you can expect to hear a lot more about it in the future.
+The Functional Areas of a Life Field Diagram illustrates unconscious filtering of conscious perception.

 Source as a Life Field